inex-solutions/configgen/README.md

 | | |
 | Default       | DEV         | DEBUG    |

-### Running ConfigGen
-By saving the sample template file as an xml file, and configuration settings file above as an excel spreadsheet, you can invoke ConfigGen with
+These can be run through ConfigGen with the following command line:

     cfg.exe --template-file mytemplatefile.xml --settings-file mysettingsfile.xls

-This will generate 5 configuration files (one for each environment specified in the spreadsheet), each in their own sub-directory within a top-level directory named `Configs`.
+which results in 5 files being generated (one for each environment specified in the spreadsheet), each in its own sub-directory within a top-level directory named `Configs`:

+    Configs
+      +- DevServer.xml
+      +- UatServer.xml
+      +- ProdServer.xml
+      +- MyWorkstation.xml
+      +- Default.xml

+Each file will have had its tokens (`[%Environment%]` and `[%LogLevel%]` in the example above) replaced with the relevant value from the settings spreadsheet.

-For example, the ProdServer configuration file will contain:
+For example, the ProdServer.xml file will contain:

     <?xml version="1.0" encoding="utf-8"?>
     <configuration>